 This guide covers the basics of using IT Services Linux Desktop.
 FAQs and further information can be found here.

-- The supported and default desktop environment is GNOME Classic and documentation assumes use of GNOME Classic.
+- The supported and default desktop environment in the ITS Linux Desktop is GNOME Classic and documentation assumes use of GNOME Classic.

 - An annotated screenshot of the default desktop can be viewed here.